ShanLuo/shanluo.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  August 2025: Out paper titled "MultiClear: Multimodal Soft Exoskeleton Glove for Transparent Object Grasping Assistance" was awarded the Best Paper Award at TAROS 2025, congratulations to Chen, Letizia and Tim!
 *  July 2025: Our paper titled "Tactile Robotics: An Outlook" has been accepted to T-RO!
 *  July 2025: I will give a keynote talk "Tactile Intelligence in Robotics: Sensing and Interaction Across Scales" at the [Trustworthy Embodied Intelligence in Healthcare Symposium](https://www.intelligentrobotics-acrossscales.com/symposium2025) at Imperial-X on 17th July 2025.
 *  July 2025: I will give a keynote talk "Tactile Sensing in a Multimodal Embodied Intelligence Era", at [EPSRC UK Robotics and Autonomous Systems (UK-RAS) Network](https://www.linkedin.com/company/ukrobotics/posts/?feedView=all) ECR Webinar: Online Pitching Event – BioInspired Robotics, on 11th July 2025.